-The Medical Team is located within the Tree House Child Advocacy Center.
-We are a child friendly environment equipped to medically evaluate, examine and provide treatment recommendations for child victims of physical abuse, sexual abuse and neglect.
+The medical exams are performed here at The Tree House in our child-friendly exam rooms.
+The Medical Team is a regular part of our staff.
+We are equipped to medically evaluate, examine and provide treatment recommendations for child victims of physical abuse, sexual abuse, and neglect.
 We serve children from ages 0 -17.

-Our medical staff consists of a Board-Certified Child Abuse Pediatrician and Specially Trained Registered Nurse.
-They have expertise and experience in examining and treating this vulnerable population while as well, supporting their non offending parents.
+Our Medical Team consists of a Board-Certified Child Abuse Pediatrician and a Registered Nurse.
+They specialize in examining and treating children who have suffered abuse.

-The medical visit consists of both obtaining a history from the child and a physical examination.
+There are two parts to the medical evaluation, obtaining a history from the child and a physical examination.

 Will you bill my insurance?

 With parental consent, we will send a copy of the medical report to the child’s pediatrician.
 This ensures that the child’s medical practitioner is aware of the recent trauma (and any other medical needs we uncover) and can provide compassionate follow-up care.
 We will inform the pediatrician of any lab test results as soon as they become available.

 All services at The Tree House are free of charge.
 We do not bill your insurance company.